A theoretical framework of chorus wave excitation: On chorus chirping

 Time evolution of intensity peak ${\cal I}_0 (z = 50 c/\Omega_e, t)$ and corresponding phase shift $\Delta \varphi_0 (z = 50 c/\Omega_e, t)$ for this chorus element are given in Fig. \ref{fig:chirpel} and further clarify the underlying physics.
-An important conclusion we may draw from Fig. \ref{fig:chirpel} is that the intensity peak takes place when $\Delta \varphi_0 = \pi$.
+An important conclusion we may draw from Fig. \ref{fig:chirpel} is that intensity grows while $\Delta \varphi_0 \simeq 0$; i.e., during phase locking.
+This behavior is due to phase bunching of both trapped and untrapped resonant particles, which most effectively drive the chorus wave-packet.
+The same behavior allows us drawing strong connection with the analogous behavior of energetic particle avalanches in fusion plasmas \citep{Zonca2015,Chen2016}.
+Meanwhile, the intensity peak takes place when $\Delta \varphi_0 = \pi$ and resonant particles phase locking is lost yielding the end of the chorus event.
 This mechanism can be viewed as the chorus wave packet slipping over the population of resonant electrons maximizing wave particle power extraction, and suggests the analogy with super-radiance in free electron lasers introduced by \citep{Zonca2015,Chen2016} with regard to energetic particle mode convective amplification in fusion plasmas.
 Analogies with the free electron laser were also noted by numerical simulation studies in \citep{SotoChavez2012}.

 That it is indeed maximization of wave particle power transfer \citep{Vomvoridis1982,Omura2008,Zonca2015,Zonca2015b,Chen2016} that dictates the nonlinear chorus dynamics and frequency chirping is further demonstrated by Fig. \ref{fig:deltaw}.
 Figure \ref{fig:deltaw} (a) shows that the nonlinear frequency shift, $\Delta_\omega (z = 50 c/\Omega_e, t)$, remains small during the whole nonlinear evolution and, in particular, much smaller than the dynamic range of frequency chirping, consistent with the assumption that each elementary wave constituting the chorus wave packet satisfies the whistler wave dispersion relation at the lowest order.
 Figure \ref{fig:deltaw} (b), meanwhile, shows a snapshot of $\Delta_\omega (z = 50 c/\Omega_e, t = 2875/\Omega_e)$.
 By definition, at the intensity peak the wave particle power transfer is maximized; and, since the chirping process is spontaneously triggered by the underlying instability, the nonlinear evolution follows the maximum possible intensity growth or minimum possible intensity decrease.
 In fact, it is important to recognize that power transfer is maximized even in the intensity decreasing phase \citep{Zonca2015,Zonca2015b,Chen2016} .